sherlock5512/ToolsAndScripts/README.md

  path: `Bash/wgetshell`
  It takes links and downloads them, just paste them in!
  Schedules the downloads in a non blocking manner.

+ This script prompts you for URLs with the prompt `wget>`
+ Any link pasted in is added to a task spool to be downloaded
+ Due to using ts the input is not blocked while other files download
+ exits on empty input or (q/Q)
 ### Dependencies
  * Bash
  * Wget